tansudasli/html5-boilerplate/README.md

       3. no route to index.html.
       4. no overwrite 4040.html
       5. no overwrite index.html<br>
       In a real scenario you will have dev, release, prod, demo stages.
+And i.e. in dev (as firebase project), you will have 1 hosting which contains 2 apps such as www (static parts) and core-app (dynamic parts).
       So you should consider:
           - [ ] **every links in www** must be redirected correct core-app urls, regarding to stages of core-app !
           - [ ] **deployment of www** must be routed to correct project and correct hosting app !
+          **Copy and edit .firebaserc, firebase.json files.** Basicly, below steps are...
-              - Add `site: ...` to the firebae.json
+              - Do not add `site: ...` to the firebae.json.
+Instead, Use `target: ...` !
               - Add `index.html` firebase js before </body>
+              - Run `firebase use --add`, for all projects in related firebase account !
+This will define alias for `--project ...`.
+So you can use easily
-              - Run `firebase deploy --project development --only hosting:static-e16e4`
+              - Run `firebase deploy --project development --only hosting:...`
               - for local test use `firebase serve`.

 then, start **to customize** index.html via deleting html parts and adding new htmls.